Curiosity defines an individual’s way of thinking, our society, online culture, community and humanity’s future.

 Stay curious.
 Find stuff.
 Be happy.
 Spread the love.

 What has this got to do with jackets?
-Not a lot.
-But heh, jackets are handy for doing things, and doing stuff and meeting people is curiosity.
+Jackets are handy for doing things and meeting people.
 We hope we can help you be curious.
-It’s important.

 We cut our jackets for movement.
 We've subtly altered classic tailoring with fabric darts, more room in the shoulders and longer arms.
 This makes them useful for cycling, hiking or evading velociraptors.